Aaron Hernandez Had ‘Little Money Left’ Says Attorney, Twitter Reacts To Ex-Patriots Star’s Death

 — Ryan $mith (@RyanSmiith) April 19, 2017

-Some Twitter users are mocking Aaron Hernandez’ suicide and others taking a moment to share their thoughts about the passing of the young athlete who leaves an adorable 4-year-old daughter who will one day read about her father’s successes and failures.
+Some Twitter users are mocking Aaron Hernandez’ suicide and others taking a moment to share their thoughts about the passing of the young athlete who leaves an adorable four-year-old daughter who will one day read about her father’s successes and failures.

 Instead of using this time to mock suicide, I will use it to feel heartbroken for Aaron Hernandez's 4-year-old daughter Avielle. pic.twitter.com/HC1H1qAGUN